 A massive demographic shift is taking place in the world of work.
-A new generation is gradually taking over, and the workplace is being dominated by recent trends like remote work and machine learning.
+As Baby Boomers retire, companies should seize the opportunities to bridge experience gaps and adapt to trends like remote work and machine learning.
 Millennials and Gen Z bring fresh enthusiasm, making dynamic adjustments essential.

 As a result, recruitment managers must embrace modern recruitment strategies to find and hire great talent to maintain high performance and productivity.